edfcbz/task-api-rest-spring-360agency-test/README.md

 * 1 - **String** Boot, Security and Data
 * 2 - **Swagger** API Documentation
 * 3 - **Dozer** Class converter
-* 4 - **HATEAOS** Supports development of a RESTFul API
+* 4 - **HATEAOS** Supports for RESTFul API
-* 5 - **Jackson** Allows requeste and response in xml, yaml, json format
+* 5 - **Jackson** Allows request and response in xml, yaml, json format
 * 6 - **JUnit** Test Class in Java Language
 * 7 - **Mockito** Offers a library with different methods for performing and validating tests
-* 8 - **REST Assured** Testing and validating REST services
+* 8 - **REST-Assured** API for building tests and validating results
-* 9 - **Hamcrast** Testing and validating REST services
+* 9 - **Hamcrast** API for validating REST services

 ## ⚙️ Architecture ( MVC Pattern )
 This project was developed using the best practices in API RESTFUll development.
-The layers that make up the solution are listed and described below
+The solution's layers are listed and described below
 * 1 - **Controller** In addition to implementing the endpoints for the services provided by the entity, this layer is responsible for converting the requests made in XML, JSON and YAML format to the format accepted by the backend and also converting responses to the format desired by the API user.
 * 2 - **ServiceVO** Responsible for converting VO class objects to entity classes recognized by the business layer.
 The VO layer implementation allows modifying the attributes of the inner classes for the user consuming the API.
-This new mapping increases the security of the application by hiding the real attributes of the business classes.
+This mapping increases the security of the application by hiding the real attributes of the business classes.
-* 3 - **ServiceBO** In this layer are applied as business rules before the operations with the database, using a own repository data access class and other BO service classes.
+* 3 - **ServiceBO** This layer is accountable for business rules before the operations with the database.
+Other BO service classes can by used in ths layer.
-* 4 - **JWT** Authentication using token
+* 4 - **JWT** Authentication by token

 ## ⚙️ UML Diagrams (Simplified)
 * 1 - **Class Diagram**